Cleveland Clinic CRNA School: Admissions, Tuition & 2026 Guide

 A Research-Driven Culture

-The DNP capstone scholarly project is integrated into the program from the early semesters and is intended to address a real clinical problem.
-Students often present at national conferences, and many publish.
-If you want a CRNA program where evidence-based practice is genuinely embedded—not just listed on a syllabus—this is one of the strongest examples in the country.
+The DNP capstone scholarly project is integrated from the early semesters and is intended to address a real clinical problem.

 What Successful Applicants Actually Have

-• GPA: Published minimum 3.0; admitted students typically present 3.6+ overall and 3.7+ in science prerequisites
+• GPA: Published minimum 3.0; admitted students typically present 3.6+ overall and 3.7+ in science prerequisites.

 The Application Process

-Applications open in the spring and close September 1 for the following May cohort.
+Applications open in the spring and close September 1 for the following June cohort.
 The process includes a written application through NursingCAS, supplemental materials, transcripts, and a personal statement.

 Competitive applicants are invited to interview in late fall or early winter.
 Interviews are typically panel-style and may include a clinical scenario component.
-Decisions are released in winter for the following May start.

 Breaking Down the Real Numbers